Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 * DASH clients can execute DRM workflows without [=solution-specific logic and configuration=].
 * Custom code specific to a license server implementation is limited to backend business logic.

-These benefits increase in value with the size of the solution, as they reduce the development cost required to offer playback of encrypted content on a wide range of DRM-capable client platforms using different [=DRM systems=], with licenses potentially served by different license server implementations.
+These benefits increase in value with the size of the solution, as they reduce the development cost required to offer playback of encrypted content on a wide range of DRM-capable client platforms using different [=DRM systems=], with [=licenses=] potentially served by different license server implementations.

 ### Proof of authorization ### {#CPS-lr-model-authz}